TNT Sports (United Kingdom): Tennis coverage

 Eurosport's pan-European rights to Roland-Garros moved to TNT Sports in 2025; in conjunction with the move, TNT Sports began collaborating with its American sister division to produce coverage of the tournament for its local outlets, as part of its own rights to the tournament which began that year.

 Also, TNT Sports inherited Eurosport's coverage of the Wimbledon Championships, which sees the channel air highlights of the tournament plus live coverage of the two singles finals.

+Multi-sports events coverage

+In December 2025, it was announced that TNT had outbid the BBC to be the main broadcaster of the 2026 Commonwealth Games This adds to TNT's coverage of multi-sports events which also includes the Olympic Games, to which TNT has full access until 2032.

 American sports coverage

 BT Sport showed extensive coverage of American sports, including Major League Baseball (MLB), College sport, Major League Lacrosse and the X Games.
 This was supplemented by BT Sport's long-term agreement with ESPN to carry its original programming (including original documentaries and studio programmes), and events whose international rights are owned by ESPN International.
 However, when TNT Sports replaced BT Sport in 2023, it continued its coverage of baseball, but dropped its coverage of college sport.